samuelsylf/blog-in-english/index.md

 The foundation for good social influence is built together from the beginning.
 I believe in the inclusion of people.
 – Samuel Sylf, a candidate to the parliament, the Centre.

 Here are the matters, **[in Finnish](https://samuelsylf.github.io/blog/)**, through which we can work during the 2023 parliamentary election campaign.
-I invite you [to do.](https://forms.gle/1zbDPFrNhu2qC7gd8) Muutosvoima on yhdessä tekemistä.
-Kärkiteemana kannattava suunta elämälle.
+I invite you [to do.](https://forms.gle/1zbDPFrNhu2qC7gd8) The power of change is something we do together.
+The main theme is _Worthwhile Direction For Life_.

 ### Incentive traps out, thesis 1.